BijalBPatel/PolyChemPrint3/README.rst

 # PolyChemPrint3
-Free and Open Source 3D Printer control software (Perl) targeted at Research Users (Polymer/Paste/BioPrinting)
+Free and Open Source 3D Printer control software targeted at Research Users (Polymer/Paste/BioPrinting)
 Written in/for Python 3.3+